firebase/firebase-cpp-sdk/release_build_files/readme.md

 Most versions of the Google Mobile Ads SDK for Android can work properly without Google Play services.
-However, if you are using the `com.google.android.gms:play-services-ads-lite` dependency instead of the standard `com.google.firebase:firebase-ads` dependency, Google Play services WILL be required in your specific case.
+However, if you are using the `com.google.android.gms:play-services-ads-lite` dependency instead of the standard `com.google.android.gms:play-services-ads` dependency, Google Play services WILL be required in your specific case.

 AdMob initialization will only return `kInitResultFailedMissingDependency` when Google Play services is unavailable AND you are using